open-source-labs/Chromogen/README.md

 You're an independent developer or part of a lean team.
 You want reliable unit tests for your new React-Recoil or React Hooks app, but you need to move fast and time is a major constraint.
 More importantly, you want your tests to reflect how your users interact with the application, rather than testing implementation details.

-[Enter Chromogen](https://www.npmjs.com/package/chromogen).
-Chromogen is a Jest unit-test generation tool for Recoil selectors and React useState Hooks.
+[Enter Chromogen 4.0 ](https://www.npmjs.com/package/chromogen).
+Chromogen is a Jest unit-test generation tool for Recoil selectors, Zustand create function, and React useState Hooks.
 It captures state changes during user interaction and auto-generates corresponding test suites.
 Simply launch your application after following the installation instructions below, interact as a user normally would, and with one click you can download a ready-to-run Jest test file.

 ### Chromogen is currently in active Beta

 ### Chromogen is now compatible with React V18!

+<br><Br>
 <b>FOR RECOIL APPS</b>

 Chromogen currently supports three main types of tests for Recoil apps: